risk-first/website/introduction/Risk-Theory.md

 > What we don't know is what usually gets us killed - Petyr Baelish, _Game of Thrones_

-Donald Rumsfeld's famous [Known Knowns](https://en.wikipedia.org/wiki/There_are_known_knowns) is also a helpful conceptualization.
+Donald Rumsfeld's famous [Known Knowns](https://en.wikipedia.org/wiki/There_are_known_knowns) is also a helpful conceptualisation.

 ## Risk And Uncertainty